Do you want to install and set up All in One SEO for WordPress?

 Simply edit any product in WooCommerce and scroll down to the AIOSEO Settings box below the product editor.

-From here, you can change the product’s SEO title and description.
+In the General tab, you can change the product’s SEO title and description.
 You can use a product short description smart tag, or you can write a custom description.
-Make sure your main product keyword is used in the both title and description fields.
+Make sure your main product keyword is used in both the title and description fields.

-Next, switch to the social tab to from here you can control how your product will look on social media platforms.
+Next, switch to the Social tab.
+From here, you can control how your product will look on social media platforms.
 You can set a different product image here to get more clicks and engagement from social media.